Koszul algebras and quadratic duals in Galois cohomology: Introduction

 \begin{conj}[Positselski] Let $\K$ be a field containing a primitive $p$\textsuperscript{th} root of unity.
 Then the algebra $H^\bullet(G_{\K},\F_p)$ is Koszul. \end{conj}

-In \cite[Theorem~1.3]{positselsky:koszul} it is shown that the Koszulity of the reduction modulo $p$ of the Milnor K-theory, along with the bijectivity of the corresponding norm residue map in degree $2$ and the injectivity of the one in degree $3$ would give an easier and natural proof of Bloch-Kato conjecture for the prime $p$.
+In \cite[Theorem~1.3]{positselsky:koszul} it is shown that the \emph{Koszulity} --- i.e., the property of being Koszul --- of the reduction modulo $p$ of the Milnor K-theory, along with the bijectivity of the corresponding norm residue map in degree $2$ and the injectivity of the one in degree $3$ would give an easier and natural proof of Bloch-Kato conjecture for the prime $p$.
 Positselski's Conjecture can be seen as a strenghtening of Bloch-Kato Conjecture.

 In this paper we prove that in several cases the Galois cohomology and its quadratic dual have the stronger PBW property (cf.~\cite[Chapter 4]{lodval}).